 In towns like these, you can see where the ideas that inspired tales like Beauty and the Beast came from.
 They are everywhere and they are beautiful.

 There are so many things to do in the Alsace.
-For younger kids there is the gingerbread museum, for the history buffs there is the Struthof concentration camp, for hikers there are the Vosges mountains, for wine lovers there is a stop every few hundred meters that are destined to impress, for castle chasers there are ruins or fully furnished, glorious residences and all of them will leave you in awe.
+For younger kids there is the gingerbread museum, for the history buffs there is the Struthof concentration camp, for hikers there are the Vosges mountains, for wine lovers there is a stop every few hundred meters that is destined to impress, for castle chasers there are ruins or fully furnished, glorious residences and all of them will leave you in awe.

 It does not matter what your family loves the Alsace has it all.
 Bec of Wyld Family Travel

-A sprinkling of Disney magic for the kids, mounds of high-end museums for the grandparents and a slew of fantastic restaurants for the parents?
+A sprinkling of Disney magic for the kids, mounds of high-end museums for the grandparents, and a slew of fantastic restaurants for the parents?
 It can only be the French capital, Paris, the perfect destination for a multigenerational family trip.

-While it might not be the first city that comes to mind when thinking of bring so many generations together, Paris is great for all ages.
+While it might not be the first city that comes to mind when thinking of bringing so many generations together, Paris is great for all ages.
 So many of the main attractions – the Louvre, Eiffel Tower, Champs Elysees or Pont Neuf – can be visited just by walking short distances, or hopping onto the metro if the distances don’t suit the older ones in the group.

 Need some culture on your Paris itinerary?
-Museum lovers will delight with so many to choose from: Musee D’Orsay, the Rodin Museum, Musee de l’Orangerie and an endless list of others to explore.
-For the kids, there is of course Disneyland Paris, with two parks, 7 hotels and even a golf course (for the big kids of course!).
+Museum-lovers will delight with so many to choose from: Musee D’Orsay, the Rodin Museum, Musee de l’Orangerie, and an endless list of others to explore.
+For the kids, there is of course Disneyland Paris, with two parks, 7 hotels, and even a golf course (for the big kids of course!).

 Tired of wandering?
 Paris of course has some of the world’s finest cuisine – the older generations can munch on macarons or bite into flaky croissants while the younger ones enjoy their signature Parisian crepe, served from stalls across the city.
 Lee from The Travel Scribes

-Here are some ideas for family friendly accommodations in Paris!
+Here are some ideas for family-friendly accommodations in Paris!

 Family Friendly Holidays in Germany